How Did Sri Lanka’s Economy Collapse in 2022? Causes & Economic Reforms

 The COVID-19 pandemic upended Sri Lanka’s economy, further complicating the nation’s finances and ability to make payments.
 Inflation started to creep up in 2021 amid supply-chain disruptions, and maintaining foreign reserves became difficult due to a drop in tourism and declines in remittances.

 The consumer price index, an inflation benchmark, increased at a more than 10% annual rate beginning in December 2021 (eventually topping at almost 70% in September 2022).
-To rein in runaway inflation, the central bank started to tighten monetary policy in early 2022 aggressively, and the resulting rising interest rates would have a detrimental impact on lending—squeezing businesses out of their ability to borrow to finance their operations, and, in turn, curbing economic growth.
+To rein in runaway inflation, the central bank started to aggressively tighten monetary policy in early 2022, and the resulting rising interest rates had a detrimental impact on lending—squeezing businesses out of their ability to borrow to finance their operations, and, in turn, curbing economic growth.

 Acceleration Into Economic Collapse in 2022